How to Keep Your Friends from Enjoying the Benefits of Minimalism

-And I would add to Sir Winston's definition the warning that it's easy for a fanatic to alienate people from the very point of view he wants them to embrace.
+Maybe you are too, so here's a friendly warning: It's easy for a fanatic to alienate people from the very point of view he wants them to embrace.
 We see it often in discussions of religion and politics, but it can happen any time people have firm opinions about a subject.

 1. Offer your opinion when no one has asked for it.

-Enter a family member's cluttered kitchen or encounter a co-worker's cluttered desk, and you may be tempted to offer tips that would help them clear the excess.
+You enter a family member's cluttered kitchen or encounter a co-worker's cluttered desk, and feel a strong temptation to offer tips that would help them clear the excess.
 You may sincerely want to help them, but it's likely they won't see it that way.

 2. Offer to help them "clean up."